parduino/Femora/docs/introduction/SiteResponseExamples/example2.rst

 Using the TransferFunction Class for Analytical Solutions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A key feature of this example is the use of Femora's built-in ``TransferFunction`` class to calculate analytical solutions:
+A key feature of this example is the use of Femora's built-in ``TransferFunction`` class to calculate analytical solutions.
+This helper class, located in the ``femora.tools`` module, provides a convenient way to compute the theoretical transfer function for layered soil profiles.

+In Example 1, we manually calculated the analytical transfer function using mathematical formulas.
+In this example, we leverage the ``TransferFunction`` class to handle the complexity of multi-layered calculations:

 .. code-block:: python

-    # Soil profile definition for transfer function
+    from femora.tools.transferFunction import TransferFunction

+    # Define soil profile from top to bottom
     soil = [
         {"h": 2,  "vs": 144.2535646321813, "rho": 19.8*1000/9.81, "damping": 0.03,
          "damping_type":"rayleigh", "f1": 2.76, "f2": 13.84},